-With the absence of a church in Skullport, most Skulkers have to make do with stitching and bandaging themselves up with whatever they can get their hands on.
+With the absence of a church in Skullport, most skulkers have to make do with stitching and bandaging themselves up with whatever they can get their hands on.
 Those who can afford it, however, can get proper medical treatment at this well-kept one-storey building.
 Under the watchful eye of their leader, a half-orc woman named Nethra, the Patches operate out of this one-storey clinic (see Chapter 3 for more information on The Patches).
 They provide the best in medical treatment and supplies that the Port of Shadows has to offer.
 They sell healer's kits for 20gp a piece, and for those who require prolonged medical treatment, they charge 7gp a day.
 Though the team tries to keep things somewhat sanitary, there is only so much that can be done in the Port of Shadows.
-A character who comes in with open wounds may pick up a disease if they remain there for more than a day.
+A character who comes in with open wounds may pick up a disease if they remain there for more than a day (for a disease unique to Skullport see appendix F).